 - explorer.exe has encountered a problem and needs to close.
 We are sorry for the inconvenience.

-So, friends, This is the explanation of 14 ways to fix windows explorer not responding in Windows 10, here are some tips to solve the problem of windows explorer not responding and windows explorer has stopped working that you can try.
-I hope this article is helpful for you.
+So, friends, This is the explanation of 14 ways to fix windows explorer not responding in Windows 10, here are some tips to solve the problem of windows explorer not responding and windows explorer having stopped working that you can try.
+I hope this article is helpful to you.

 Don’t forget to bookmark and always visit every day Technadvice.com because here you can find the latest technology information such as How-to Guide Tips and Tricks Blogging Digital Marketing Windows Android Root Social Media games, ETC. Best of luck